The Graduate Group Concept

 Student Support Options

 As a graduate group member you are eligible for departmental sources of funding, including Teaching Assistantships (TAs) and Research Assistantships (RAs).
 You can be appointed to one of these positions by a department or program within your group for which you have the appropriate skill and training.
-For information about student support, ask the staff person in your group, the advisor or the chair.
+For information about student support, ask the Graduate Coordinator in your group, the advisor or the chair.
 Each department or group has its own application process for TA and RA positions, so you will need to contact them directly.